-Transitional compensation is payable to abused dependents or former dependents of nonretirement eligible members of the Armed Forces for a period of 36 months*.
+Transitional compensation is payable to abused dependents or former dependents of nonretirement eligible members of the Armed Forces for a period not to exceed 36 months (normally benefits are authorized for 24 months)*.
 TCAD is a congressionally authorized program which provides temporary monetary payments and benefits to dependent family members of service members or former service members who are separated from the military due to dependent-abuse offenses.
 TCAD provisions apply to members who, on or after November 30, 1993:

 1. Separate from active duty under a court-martial sentence resulting from a dependent-abuse offense,

 2. Separate from active duty for administrative reasons if the basis for separation includes a dependent-abuse offense, or